alikhan866/pied-piper/DEPLOY_API_GATEWAY.md

 ![](images/deployToAPIGateway/Step-4.PNG)

 ### Step-5
-Enabling `API Gateway CORS` will automatically create an `Options` method for you but it allows all methods by default so we need to navigate inside `Integration Response` and allow only `PUT` for this case
+Enabling `API Gateway CORS` will automatically create an `Options` method for us but it allows all methods by default so we need to navigate inside `Integration Response` and allow only `PUT` for this case

 ![](images/deployToAPIGateway/Step-5.PNG)